-Part - 2.3: Additional information to be filled in by the Deputy Directors General/ Assistant Directors General at the ICAR Headquarters.
+Part - 2.2: Additional information to be filled in by the Deputy Directors General/ Assistant Directors General at the ICAR Headquarters.

-S. No. Activity Achievements Constraints, if any

-1. Policy support provided to

-ICAR/ Government

-2. Representation of ICAR/

-2. Country in international fora

-(on policy matters; for image

-building and publicity)

-3. Number of foreign aided

-projects formulated/ processed

-4. Number of EFC/SFC memos

-processed/ cleared

-5. Action taken on items

-J. concerning AGM/ GB/

-Directors' Conference/ Vice

-Chancellors' Conference/ SFC/

-Regional Committees/ IMC/

-RAC/ QRT

-6. Visits to Institutes/ Project

-Directorates/ National

-Research Centres under charge

-during the year

-(Guidance and support)

-7. Deputation of scientists abroad (Training/Higher study/ Conference

-attendance)

-9. Representation in policy

-making bodies of ICAR

-Institutes/ Agricultural

-Universities/ other Scientific

-Institutions
+S.N.
+Activity Achievements Constraints, if any 1.
+Policy support provided to ICAR/ Government 2.
+Representation of ICAR/ Country in international fora (on policy matters; for image building and publicity) 3.
+Number of foreign aided projects formulated/ processed 4.
+Number of EFC/SFC memos processed/cleared 5.
+Action taken on items concerning AGM/ GB/ Directors' Conference/ Vice Chancellors' Conference/ SFC/ Regional Committees/ IMC/ RAC/ QRT 6.
+Visits to Institutes/ Project Directorates/ National Research Centers under charge during the year (Guidance and support) 7.
+Representation in policy making bodies of ICAR Institutes/ Agricultural Universities/ other Scientific Institutions/ Representation of ICAR/Country in international for a 8.
+Guidance and support to the institutes/schemes of the Division (Technical, Financial and Administrative) during the year 9.
+Monitoring of activities of institutes regarding E-governance Schemes including ERP, Krishi, AYPM, digitization of land accounts, and developmental activities of Government of India viz.
+Swatch Bharat programme, development of alternate source of energy etc. 10.
+Monitoring of activities of institutes regarding timely assessment of Technical, Administrative Staff and Scientists at the Institutes 11.
+Monitoring of Activities of institutes regarding implementation of flagship programmes of Ministries/ Departments, establishment of roof-top solar panel systems at the Institutes